dmitriid/blueredis/README.markdown

 Peculiarities
 ===

+ID creation
+---

-* RedisGraph handles id creation for you.
+RedisGraph **handles id creation for you**.
 Any id parameter passed to addVertex/addEdge will be ignored.
 All ids are of type long

+Serializing properties
+---

-* By default all properties are saved and retrieved as strings, regardless of the type of object you pass to `addVertex`.
+**By default all properties are saved and retrieved as strings**, regardless of the type of object you pass to `addVertex`.
 If you want to save actual objects/values, call `graph.serializeProperties(true)`.
 Note though, that it uses Base64 encoding on top of Java serialization so it may take up a lot of space.

+Transactions
+---

+Currently **transactions are not supported**

+Indexing
+===

+Blueredis implements an index for both vertex and edge properties.
+This implementation is based on [A fast, fuzzy, full-text index using Redis](http://playnice.ly/blog/2010/05/05/a-fast-fuzzy-full-text-index-using-redis/).

+Turning indexing off
+---

+**By default indexing is on**.
+To turn it off, call `graph.setIndexing(false)`.
+To turn it back on, call `graph.setIndexing(true)`.

+Implementing your own
+---

+You may wish to implement your own indexing service.
+To do this:

+* implement Blueprints' `Index` interface
+* make sure that your service's constructor accepts an instance of `RedisGraph`
+* call `graph.setIndexing(true, serviceInstance)` and pass an instance of your service to it

 Implementation
 ===